pangeachat/synapse-room-code/README.md

 pip install -e .[dev]
 ```

+To run the unit tests, ensure you have `postgres` installed in your system.
+You can check this by running `which postgres` - if it shows a path to your `postgres` executable then it is ready.

-To run the unit tests, you can either use:
+To actually run the unit test, you can either use:
 ```shell
 tox -e py
 ```